What to Do When Co-Parenting Doesn’t Work

 - Holiday and vacation schedules

-- Ways to communicate with one another about the kids that require no physical interaction, such as a co-parenting app.
+- Ways to communicate with each other about the kids without any physical interaction, such as a co-parenting app